Skip to Content

 • Muriatic Acid Another name for hydrochloric acid

-More Green Cleaning Hacks
+Want More Green Cleaning Hacks?

 If you prefer to buy a really great all-purpose non-toxic cleaner for the entire house, I can’t recommend Branch Basics highly enough!
 You can use one bottle throughout the entire home!